Particular/docs.particular.net/nservicebus/hosting/extensions-hosting.md

 snippet: extensions-host-configuration

-This code will register the endpoint with the hosting infrastructure and automatically start and stop it based on the hosts application lifetime.
+This code will register the endpoint with the hosting infrastructure and automatically start and stop it based on the host's application lifetime.

 ## Dependency injection integration

 NServiceBus endpoints hosted as part of the generic host automatically use the provided `IServiceCollection` and `IServiceProvider` dependency injection infrastructure.
 Message handlers can resolve dependencies which are registered in the `IServiceCollection`.

-`UseNServiceBus` automatically registers a `IMessageSession` with the container which can be resolved from the `IServiceProvider` or via dependency injection during runtime.
+`UseNServiceBus` automatically registers an `IMessageSession` with the container which can be resolved from the `IServiceProvider` or via dependency injection during runtime.